 - In India we are precluded by law from discussing any information about the requests we might receive from the Government of India or identifying the specific number of websites that we were asked to block by the Government of India.

 - In the Netherlands the Central Information Point for Telecommunications (CIOT in Dutch) program run by the Ministry of Justice requires telecommunications providers to store all subscriber data (name, address, service provided, name of provider, telephone numbers, IP-addresses, and email-addresses) in a central database that is accessible to Dutch law enforcement.
 The information we report here does not include access by Dutch law enforcement to customer data that are stored in the CIOT database.
 The Dutch government provides its own report on law enforcement access to the information stored by all providers in the CIOT database: https://www.rijksoverheid.nl/documenten/jaarverslagen/2019/06/18/jaarverslag-ciot-2018.
-We also received 2 demands for lawful intercepts in the Netherlands during the first half of 2019.
+We also received 4 demands for lawful intercepts in the Netherlands during the second half of 2019.

 No extraterritorial demands

 Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the United States.
 In our prior reports, we advised that we had not received any demands from the United States government for data stored in other countries for the periods covered in those reports.
-Likewise, we did not receive any demands from the United States government for data stored in other countries in the first half of 2019.
+Likewise, we did not receive any demands from the United States government for data stored in other countries in the second half of 2019.
 Nor do we anticipate that we will receive such a demand going forward.

 On occasion, we are required by government orders, regulations or other legal requirements to block access to specified websites.
 To be clear, these are requests to block access to a website, not a request to remove user content; again, we did not receive a request from any government to remove user content in this reporting period.
 While we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
 Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to child pornography, online gambling or copyright.